kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ### Known Issues

-* INCONSISTENCY: When printing in jQuery mode, all sections are opened before printing (if the user had closed any), whereas in SW mode, closed sections are not opened before printing, if they were closed.
+* When **printing** in jQuery mode, all sections are opened before printing (if the user had closed any), whereas in ServiceWorker mode, closed sections are not opened before printing, if they were closed.
-* On the XP build with some recent ZIMs __there is a CSS error in rendering the landing page of this ZIM__, due to the age of the Chromium build included in the runtime package.
+* On the **XP build** with some recent ZIMs __there is a CSS error in rendering the landing page of this ZIM__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__.
-* In the Electron and NWJS apps, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
+* In the **Electron and NWJS** apps, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed.
-* The NWJS app for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
+* The **NWJS app** for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
 For now, it is recommended to use this app only in JQuery mode until this issue is resolved.
-* In the NWJS app only, YouTube-based videos in **Zimit archives** do not play with sound (this does not affect other archives such as TED Talks or Khan Academy).
+* In the **NWJS app** only, YouTube-based videos in **Zimit archives** do not play with sound (this does not affect other archives such as TED Talks or Khan Academy).
-* Image manipulation (e.g. saving image to disk) does not currently work with the NWJS app.
+* Image manipulation (e.g. saving image to disk) does not currently work with the **NWJS app**.
 * Please see https://github.com/kiwix/kiwix-js-windows/issues for further known issues.
 If you find a new issue, please open a new issue on that page.

 ## Instructions for sideloading (UWP)

-**New!** You can sideload the app easily by typing `winget install kiwix.kiwixjs` in a Command Prompt or PowerShell terminal (Windows 10/11).
+You can sideload the UWP app easily by typing `winget install kiwix.kiwixjs` in a Command Prompt or PowerShell terminal (Windows 10/11).

 For Windows Mobile or for sideloading manually, please download [KiwixWebApp_<<base_tag>>.0_AnyCPU.appxbundle](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>/KiwixWebApp_<<base_tag>>.0_AnyCPU.appxbundle) and the zipped PowerShell script from Assets below.
 Then follow the detailed instructions at https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages#readme.